squisquater/GBSPipelineTest-20240916/README.md

 Place your input files in the input_files/ directory.
 Key files include:

-- **Master Database:** See [SJKF_cleaned_database_n484.txt]() as an example but your master database file must contain at least 3 columns ('Individual.ID', 'Library.ID', 'and 'Region.ID') in order to run the alignment and stacks pipelines.
+- **Master Database:** See [MasterDB_test.txt]() as an example but your master database file must contain at least 3 columns ('Individual.ID', 'Library.ID', 'and 'Region.ID') in order to run the alignment and stacks pipelines.
 If you want to run the LandGen pipeline you will also need a 'Lat' and 'Long' column.
 - **Shapefiles:** Hexagonal grid shapefiles for landscape genetics pipeline (hexgrid5km.shp, hexgrid10km.shp).
 If your project spans outside California or uses a different region, replace these shapefiles with your own.
+(NOTE: At the moment feems isn't working in this pipeline anyways so these files aren't super useful)

 ### 4. Modify Configuration Files